microsoft/fluentui/rfcs/convergence/as-prop.md

 }
 ```

+If `as` cannot accept React elements, there will be no need to memoize callbacks since it does not matter for primitive elements.

 ## Accessibility problem

 Another problem is related to accessibility handling as we need to override attributes or key handling based on a passed element, for example: